 Vitamin B6

-Impact: Skin condition, blood formation, mood and reaction speed.
+Impact: Skin condition, hematopoiesis, mood and reaction speed.

 Content in products (mg per 100 g):